 - Develop and apply a compensation philosophy.
-A compensation philosophy formally documents the company policies regarding employee salaries, bonuses, and benefits, as well as shows and transparency.
+A compensation philosophy formally documents the company policies regarding salaries, bonuses, and benefits.
+It also demonstrates a company’s commitment to transparency.
 Consistently adhering to a compensation philosophy demonstrates company integrity to employees and job candidates.

 - Explain the compensation plan.
-HR can clarify the components of the compensation plan to candidates and new employees, helping to attract top-notch candidates and retain employees.
+HR can clarify the components of the compensation plan to candidates and new joiners, helping to attract and retain top-notch talent.

 - Design a robust compensation strategy.
-HR leaders can collaborate with managers and specialists to offer all-inclusive compensation plans as well as generous benefits to improve employees’ quality of life.
+HR leaders can collaborate with managers and specialists to offer all-inclusive compensation plans as well as generous benefits to improve their people’s quality of life.

 - Assess the results.
 It’s always helpful to learn from experience.
-HR leaders can analyze the results of compensation management to see what is working, and what isn’t through a compensation scorecard, which can improve the efficacy of compensation management.
+HR leaders can analyze the results of compensation management to see what’s working and what isn’t through a compensation scorecard, which can improve the efficacy of compensation management.

 Recommended For Further Reading